sasagawa888/nprolog/document/MANUAL.md

 ### □ ['File']
 Loads Prolog code from a file using consult behavior.
+You can specify multiple files:
+['file1.pl', 'file2.pl'].

 ### □ [-'File']
 Loads Prolog code using reconsult behavior.
 Existing clauses of the same predicate are replaced.
 Example:
 [-'program.pl'].
+Multiple files are also allowed:
+[-'file1.pl', -'file2.pl'].

 ### □ abolish(Name/Arity)
 Removes all clauses of the specified predicate from the database.